-President Barack Obama signed a landmark labor law on Jan.
-29, 2009, is named after an Alabama woman.
-The Lilly Ledbetter Fair Pay Act of 2009 was the first legislation President Obama signed into law.
-This Act overturned the Supreme Court’s decision in Ledbetter v.
-Goodyear Tire & Rubber Co., Inc., 550 U.S. 618 (2007), which severely restricted the time period filing complaints of employment discrimination concerning compensation.
+In 2009, President Barack Obama signed a labor law that is named after an Alabama woman named Lilly Ledbetter.
+The Lilly Ledbetter Fair Pay Act of 2009 is an important legislation that protects employees from discrimination concerning compensation.
+This Act came about after a Supreme Court decision in Ledbetter v.
+Goodyear Tire & Rubber Co., Inc., 550 U.S. 618 (2007), severely restricted the period for filing complaints of employment discrimination.

-As a result of the Lilly Ledbetter Fair Pay Act, each unfair paycheck is considered an act of discrimination.
-This change makes each unfair paycheck a new unlawful employment practice that resets the statute of limitations.
+Thanks to the Lilly Ledbetter Fair Pay Act, every unfair paycheck is considered an act of discrimination, and each paycheck resets the statute of limitations.
 However, the law restricts back pay that can be collected to two years.

-For instance, the executive exemption under the FLSA allows companies to pay store managers a set salary and avoid paying when they work more than 40 hours in one week.
-But the exemption also mandates that managers actually do management duties as their “primary duty” instead of “manual labor,” such as stocking shelves and running a cash register.
+The executive exemption under the FLSA lets companies pay store managers a fixed salary to avoid overtime pay when they work more than 40 hours per week.
+However, managers must perform management duties as their primary task instead of manual labor, such as stocking shelves and running a cash register.

-In addition to the FLSA, many states have their own causes of action that mirror the protections provided under the federal scheme.
-In some instances, state labor laws offer greater protections than those afforded by the federal government.
+In addition to the FLSA, many states have laws that mirror the protections provided under the federal scheme.
+In some cases, state labor laws offer greater protections than the federal government’s.

 Another area of the FLSA in which we are litigating involves what is known as “donning and doffing.”
 These cases involve industries where employees must put on and take off protective gear, clothing, or uniforms as a prerequisite for doing their job.

-Many companies do not pay employees for the time spent donning the protective gear and/or doffing the gear at the beginning and end of a shift or during break periods throughout the workday.
+Many companies need to pay employees for the time spent donning the protective gear and/or doffing the gear at the beginning and end of a shift or during break periods throughout the workday.

-Most of the time the protective clothing is not only required; it is often an essential part of the production process that guarantees the quality of the product.
-Industries where we typically see donning and doffing cases include electronic manufacturing facilities with clean rooms, chicken processing facilities; beef packing facilities; and other agricultural industries.
+Most of the time protective clothing is not only required; it is often an essential part of the production process that guarantees the quality of the product.
+Industries where we typically see donning and doffing cases include electronic manufacturing facilities with clean rooms, chicken processing facilities, beef packing facilities and other agricultural industries.

-Additionally, we have seen litigation in industries where protective clothing is essentially safety gear for hazardous activities.
+Additionally, we have seen litigation in industries where protective clothing is safety gear for hazardous activities.

 One of the most abused areas we have seen is the misclassification of employees as independent contractors.

-Presently, we have seen the misclassification of employees as independent contractors in many service-related industries.
-For example, many companies are outsourcing their customer service functions to individuals working from their homes or at remote locations.
-These individuals typically get paid a per-minute rate that often results in them making less than the minimum wage.
-Additionally, many of these individuals are required to spend hours training on certain products and services, yet they do not get paid for any time.
+In recent years, there has been a growing trend of companies misclassifying their employees as independent contractors in the service industry.
+For example, many businesses now outsource their customer service functions to individuals who work remotely, often from their homes.
+These individuals are typically paid a per-minute rate, which often results in them earning less than the minimum wage.
+Furthermore, many workers must spend hours training on specific products and services, yet they are not compensated for this time.